Nathan Macintosh

 Nathan Macintosh is a Canadian stand-up comedian from Halifax, Nova Scotia.
 He is most noted for his 2024 comedy album Down with Tech, which was a Juno Award nominee for Comedy Album of the Year at the Juno Awards of 2025.

+Career

-He previously won the Canadian Comedy Award for Best Stand-Up Newcomer at the 10th Canadian Comedy Awards in 2009, and played a fictionalized version of himself in the 2022 TV1 comedy series Trapped.
+Macintosh won the Canadian Comedy Award for Best Stand-Up Newcomer at the 10th Canadian Comedy Awards in 2009, and played a fictionalized version of himself in the 2022 TV1 comedy series Trapped.
+He was named one of Variety (magazine)'s 10 Comics To Watch in 2024.
+Macintosh is the host of the podcast Positive Anger.

+The New York Times named his first special Money Never Wakes The Best YouTube Special Of 2023.
+His second comedy special Down With Tech was recommended by The New York Times and Vulture named it one of the Top 5 Specials To Check Out In 2024.
+He has performed standup on Conan (talk show) and The Late Show with Stephen Colbert in 2017, as well as The Tonight Show Starring Jimmy Fallon in 2019, 2023 and 2024.

+Personal life

-He married Canadian writer Liz Heather in Toronto, Ontario in August 2025.
+Macintosh married Canadian writer Liz Heather in Toronto, Ontario in August 2025.